nashcalc/prototype/README.md

     Fix logic for setting row and column floor on buttons (could store the main div element somewhere and just change stuff with usestate, saving a ton of space)

-    Make solvenasheq output human readable from existing arrays -- first convert arrays to lists and then use logic to copy site

-    Get example data from the forms and leave commented above the function for testing

-    Eliminate axios api calls anytime that form values are not complete and numbers/floats and move error handling from axios to when call condition is met/unmet
+    Eliminate axios api calls anytime that form values are not complete and numbers/floats and move error handling from axios to when call condition is met/unmet as opposed to just error handling

     Highlight the form if it's a nash eq in pure or highlight the others on a gradient of color depending on probability in mixed strategies (can pass a state down to the form)